-Emissions from energy supply as well as mining relevant processes are then divided by the total physical volume of mined products.
+Emissions from energy supply as well as mining-relevant processes are then divided by the total physical volume of mined products.
 The current volumes and production projections of energy commodities and key metals are given in IEA scenarios directly.
+In addition, the IEA has published a report on critical minerals [30], which is used as the source for current volumes and production projections for copper, nickel, cobalt, and lithium.
 Other mineral commodities' production values are sourced from various publications and are assumed to grow with GDP.
 See Section 4.4 for further details.
 TPI uses the copper equivalent (CuEq) metric to normalise various physical quantity values across commodities.
 See Section 4.3 below for further details.

-The IEA emissions scenarios only include CO2.
-Additionally, non-CO2 greenhouse gases in the form of methane (CH4)5 are emitted in the process of supplying energy (e.g. fugitive emissions).
+The IEA emissions scenarios only include $CO_2$ .
+Additionally, non- $CO_2$ greenhouse gases in the form of methane (CH4) are emitted in the process of supplying energy (e.g. fugitive emissions).
 As diversified miners also supply energy commodities, this is relevant for this sector.
 In 2010, methane emissions from solid fuels and oil and gas were calculated by the Emissions Database for Global Atmospheric Research (EDGAR) to be 105,108 kilo tonnes of CH4 [6].
-In its Special Report on Global Warming of 1.5C, the Intergovernmental Panel on Climate Change (IPCC) provides data via the Integrated Assessment Modelling Consortium (IAMC) data explorer for CH4 emissions from fossil fuels and industry for scenarios consistent with different temperature increases (e.g. 1.5C low overshoot, Below 1.5C, 1.5C high overshoot, Lower 2C, Reference).
-Using EDGAR's 2010 calculation and applying IPCC's pathways, global methane emissions from energy supply are projected to be 0.036 gigatons in 2030 in the 1.5C scenario.
+In its Special Report on Global Warming of 1.5°C, the Intergovernmental Panel on Climate Change (IPCC) provides data via the Integrated Assessment Modelling Consortium (IAMC) data explorer for CH4 emissions from fossil fuels and industry for scenarios consistent with different temperature increases (e.g. 1.5°C low overshoot, Below 1.5°C, 1.5°C high overshoot, Lower 2°C, Reference).
+Using EDGAR's 2010 calculation and applying IPCC's pathways, global methane emissions from energy supply are projected to be 0.036 gigatons in 2030 in the 1.5°C scenario.
 Applying a 100-year global warming potential (GWP) factor of 28 [7], methane emissions will be equivalent to 1.01 gigatons of CO2.
+Beyond methane, non-CO2 greenhouse gases in the form of perfluorocarbons

-4 Also referred to as Process Emissions - emissions from chemical reactions that are inherent to today's production processes (e.g. during iron ore reduction with coking coal)
+&lt;sup>4 Also referred to as Process Emissions - emissions from chemical reactions that are inherent to today's production processes (e.g. during iron ore reduction with coking coal)

-5 Other non-CO2 greenhouse gases such as SO2 and HFCs are negligible.
+&lt;sup>5 Other non-CO2 greenhouse gases such as SO2 and HFCs are negligible.